howde-robotics/seek_driver/README.md

 ## Services Provided
 This node also provides a ROS service to restart the camera is if was disconnect or experiencing errors.
 This srv is defined in srvs and available under `seek_driver/restartCamera`

-An example use.
-Launch the ROS node with the seek camerea **NOT** plugged in.
+An example use: Launch the ROS node with the seek camerea **NOT** plugged in.
 ```
 roslaunch seek_driver seek_driver.launch
 ```